-Ed note: Have you ever questioned whether you are using the correct tax filing status on your return?
+Editor’s note: Have you ever questioned whether you are using the correct tax filing status on your return?
 It seems like a simple thing to choose, but it’s a big one in the long run.
-Kevin Martin from The Tax Institute has some helpful information for you.
+The Tax Institute has some helpful information for you.

 Your tax filing status is one of the most important decisions you’ll make in filing your return.
 It determines your standard deduction, as well as other deductions and credits.
-So it is not to be taken lightly.
+So, don’t take it lightly.

 Are you married?

-Really, this question is: are you married or considered married or unmarried or considered unmarried on the last day of the year?
+Really, this question is: Are you married or considered married on the last day of the year?
+Or are you unmarried or considered unmarried on the last day of the year?

 That’s a lot of “or”.
 Here’s the deal.
-If you are married and living together, then you’re married!
-(I hope that’s not a surprise.)
+If you’re married and living together, then you’re married!
+(We hope that’s not a surprise.)

-You are also married for tax purposes if:
+You’re also married for tax filing status purposes if:

-- If you are living together in a common law marriage that is recognized by the state you live in, or by the state the common law marriage began.
+- You’re living together in a common law marriage recognized by the state you live in, or by the state where the common law marriage began.

-- If you’re married, living apart but not legally separated.
+- You’re married and living apart, but not legally separated.

-- If you are separated under an interlocutory (not final) decree of divorce.
+- You’re separated under an interlocutory (not final) decree of divorce.